nmaguiar/socksd/README.md

 | Mac OS | ````curl https://ojob.io/mac/newChrome.sh \| sh -s default localhost:1080```` |
 | Linux | ````curl https://ojob.io/unix/newChrome.sh \| sh -s default localhost:1080```` |

+> Use port 31080 instead of 1080 if you use the faster Kubernetes NodePort alternative

 __Firefox__

 Alternatively to Chrome based browsers you can configure Firefox by changing the connection settings for SOCKS proxy on a Firefox browser while also proxy DNS:

 ![Firefox](images/firefox.png)

+> Use port 31080 instead of 1080 if you use the faster Kubernetes NodePort alternative

 ## Kubernetes example with a database: